jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 which presents many challenges for OEMs,
 Tier\-1s and 2s, as well as other mobility stakeholders.
-Upstreams AutoThreat PRO solutionpurpose\-built to overcome these challengescollects, analyzes, and publishes cyber threat intelligence specific to the automotive and smart mobility ecosystem, covering the entire supply chain, and is tailored to various automotive segments, including OEMs, Tier\-1 and 2 suppliers, mobility IoT, connected vehicle service providers, insurance companies, and other mobility stakeholders.
+Upstream’s AutoThreat® PRO solution—purpose\-built to overcome these challenges—collects, analyzes, and publishes cyber threat intelligence specific to the automotive and smart mobility ecosystem, covering the entire supply chain, and is tailored to various automotive segments, including OEMs, Tier\-1 and 2 suppliers, mobility IoT, connected vehicle service providers, insurance companies, and other mobility stakeholders.
 Upstream proactively monitors the deep and dark web to uncover emerging automotive\-related cyber trends and threat actors.
-As a result, Upstream can identify and mitigate new threatsvulnerabilities, exploits, and fraud operationsbefore they become widely known and spread across the deep and dark web.
+As a result, Upstream can identify and mitigate new threats—vulnerabilities, exploits, and fraud operations—before they become widely known and spread across the deep and dark web.
 Armed with the right cyber threat intelligence, automotive and mobility stakeholders can proactively implement the necessary cybersecurity